Sources for varieties of English

 Emigrant letters

 Hickey, Raymond (ed.)
 2019.
 Keeping in Touch.
-Familiar Letters across the English-speaking World.
+Emigrant letters across the English-speaking world.
 Amsterdam: John Benjamins.

 Montgomery, Michael 1995.
 ‘The linguistic value of Ulster emigrant letters’, Ulster Folklife 41: 1-15.